fdietze/website/_posts/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2.md

 ---
 title: Improving the Hacker News Ranking Algorithm - Part 2
-excerpt: In a recent post, we provided a visualization for the positive feedback loop that is inherent in the current Hacker News ranking formula.
-We went on to propose a formula that in our view alleviated this feedback loop and the problems that came with it.
-In this post, we present the feedback that we got from the Hacker News community, most notably a critical flaw in our initial thinking.
+excerpt: In this follow-up to our first proposal to improve the Hacker News ranking formula, we address the feedback that we received from the Hacker News community.
+Our new approach estimates quality as the ratio of upvotes to expected upvotes.
+We include a possible implementation of an algorithm that implements the method that we developed.
 math: true
 author: [Felix Dietze, Johannes Nakayama]
 draft: true